Testing

 • example, for expressing that specific instances should satisfy (or not satisfy) a predicate;

-• assert, for expressing that a specific predicate should be necessary or sufficient for another; and
+• assert, for expressing that a predicate should be...

-Note on terminology: we will sometimes refer to assert and (some) test expect tests as property tests.
+Note on terminology: we will sometimes refer to tests, particularly assertions of necessity and sufficiency, as property tests.
 This is because they can be used to express sweeping expectations about predicates, rather than just the point-wise, single-instance expectations that example can.
+We also sometimes refer to a test as a test of exclusion (if it asserts that some set of instances shouldn't be admitted by a predicate) or test of inclusion (to assert that some set of instances should be admitted, or that such an instance exists).

 Shared Context